Intro

 What Is the Rolf Method of Structural Integration?

-The Rolf Method of Structural Integration is a form of bodywork that focuses on the body’s connective tissue, often called fascia.
+The Rolf Method of Structural Integration is a form of bodywork that focuses on the body’s connective tissue, called fascia.
 Fascia forms a continuous network throughout the body and plays an important role in posture, movement, and structural balance.

 Rather than focusing only on isolated muscles or areas of discomfort, Structural Integration looks at how the entire body organizes itself in gravity.
 When the body’s structure becomes more balanced, many people experience improvements in posture, comfort, and freedom of movement.